jo/sync-tank/migrations.md

 How about performing a transactional migration on the clients?
 Offline clients could use the old schema as long as they are offline, but once the client is updated to a new version, the first thing it does is migrate all existing data in the client-database which then later syncs the updated data to the server.

+TBD: outlook to future deterministic ids

 This approach will work, but only in a restricted environment.
 In particular, it will only work if we have a single client.
 If your business case allows you to restrict users to only have one single device to use with your application, you might be fine, but once any additional clients enter the stage we are in trouble.
 Here's why: If you have multiple clients, *each one* will have to perform the transactional migration (otherwise we would be back to the problems we encountered with the first attempt).
-But if each client updates documents in parallel and syncs them accross the system, this will lead to a large number of update conflicts (read more about [update conflicts]() if you are not too familiar with how they can arise).
+But if each client updates documents in parallel and syncs them accross the system, this will lead to a large number of conflicts.
 In principal, CouchDB allows you to handle conflicts and even ignore them so they will be solved automatically, but in this scenario, the large number of conflicts can have an impact on the performance of our system.

 ## Ohne Worte